mysticspree/rainmeter-amiya-skin/README.md

 # rainmeter-amiya-skin
 Rainmeter skin offering a vertical layout time widget with music player and controls.
 Along with a custom power button offering 2 layouts.

+## License
+This Rainmeter skin is licensed under CC BY 4.0.
+You are free to use, modify, and distribute it, provided you give appropriate credit to the original creator: Priyanshu.